A History of Diversity, Equity, and Inclusion

 Four woman of different ages and ethnicities stand in a circle.
 All are looking at a piece of paper that they are holding between them.
 They are smiling as they look at the paper and appear to be trying to figure out something.

 SOT will continue to approach science and professional engagement with a perspective steeped in our history and with recognition of the advantages that diversity and inclusivity have brought to our organization and our profession.
 We will remain vigilant so that the environment that all SOT members experience is enriching, welcoming, and professionally rewarding.
-With that, SOT will continue to grow and be an organization where we work together to highlight our excellence as a community of scientists and maximize the influence of the toxicological sciences.
+SOT will continue to grow and be an organization where we work together to highlight our excellence as a community and maximize the influence of the toxicological sciences.